Is stage 4 cancer terminal? While Stage 4 cancer can be terminal, stage 4 cancer isn’t always terminal.

 Surgery is commonly used to treat cancer caused by solid tumors, specifically those in one area.
 Cancer is considered Stage 4 when it has spread to more than one body area.
 For this reason, using surgery to treat Stage 4 cancer is uncommon—but it does happen occasionally.

-Surgery is often deemed appropriate for Stage 4 cancer only if the original cancerous tumor is not large and/or the tumors that have spread are small in size and number.
+Surgery is often deemed appropriate for Stage 4 cancer only if the original cancerous tumor is not large and the tumors that have spread are small in size and number.
 When this is the case, surgery may be possible.

 Radiation